alipali737/pen-test-docs/Attacks/Password Attacks.md

 5. comment (*,,,*)
 6. home dir (*/home/htb-student*)
 7. cmd to run after login (*/bin/bash*)

+#### /etc/security/opasswd
+A file used by [[Linux#Pluggable Authentication Modules (PAM)|PAM]] to store old passwords.
+This can be a security weakness as if we get a user's old passwords, we might be able to determine a pattern and guess their current password.
+This file does by default require admin privs to read.

 ### Windows
 Windows [Windows client authentication process](https://docs.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication) tends to be more complicated than with Linux systems, consisting with many different modules that the various processes required to authenticate a client.
 Additionally, there are many different authentication processes, such as Kerberos auth.